dandob1/University_Registrar_System/README.md

       - If signed in as an advisor try asking: "What is my name?" or "Who are my advisees?" or "What classes do I teach this semester?"
       - If signed in as a admin try asking: "Who am I?" or "What is my role?" or "What do I do?"
       - etc.
+      - Help: if the bot does not answer a question on the first pass try rephrasing the question or prompting it again.

 ## How to use the program for full application to graduation
   - Create a new user with the apply to university feature.